Posts tagged virtual rounds

 Click here to book a GolfStatus demo today!

-Organizing a Charity Golf Tournament: 7 Fundamental Tips
+Organizing a Charity Golf Tournament: Key Tips & Checklist

-If you’ve never planned a golf tournament before or your organization doesn’t currently have a golf event as part of its fundraising portfolio, you’re likely wondering about what it takes to plan and execute a successful golf fundraiser.
+If you’ve never planned a golf tournament before or your organization doesn’t currently have a golf event as part of its fundraising portfolio, you’re likely wondering about what it takes to raise money with golf.
+Planning a successful golf fundraiser starts with a solid understanding of some fundamentals, paired with a golf tournament checklist to keep you on task and on target.

 1. You don’t have to be a golf expert.